Serena Williams: 2004–2007: Injuries and comeback

 The Nike situation did not distract Williams, as she lost just three games to Mara Santangelo and defeated Anne Kremer in straight sets.
 By this point, a blister had developed on her foot and she had contracted a cold.
-In the third round, Williams found herself two points away from losing to Nadia Petrova, but fought back to win in three sets.
+In the third round, Williams found herself two points away from losing to Nadia Petrova, but she fought back to win in three sets.
 She then made it to the final, defeating Jelena Janković, Shahar Pe'er and Nicole Vaidišová along the way.
-Williams described them as "good players ... who certainly didn't expect an overweight, out-of-shape, has-been champion ... to give them a game."
+Williams speculated that the players she defeated "didn't expect an overweight, out-of-shape, has-been champion ... to give them a game."
 Commentator Tracy Austin said she expected Sharapova to easily defeat Williams in the final.
-Williams thought the commentary was mean, and used it as motivation to win.
-She triumphed over Sharapova, losing just three games; it was her first tournament title in two years.
-Williams became the first player since Chris O'Neil to capture the title without being seeded.
+Williams thought the commentary was mean, and it motivated her to triumph over Sharapova while losing just three games.
+It was Williams's first tournament title in two years, and she became the first player since Chris O'Neil to capture the Australian Open title without being seeded.
 The victory, which elevated her to No.14, was her third Australian Open title and eighth career Grand Slam singles title.
 Williams dedicated the achievement to her deceased half-sister Yetunde.

 Her performance in the final was described in the press as one of the best performances of her career, and "arguably the most powerful display ever seen in women's tennis".
-Williams won the Sony Ericsson Open in Miami for the fourth time by defeating Henin, but then lost to her in the quarterfinals at the French Open.
-During a fourth round match against Hantuchová at Wimbledon, Williams collapsed from an acute muscle spasm.
-After a medical timeout, rain forced play to be suspended for nearly two hours.
-When the players returned, Williams won the match.
-Williams then lost her quarterfinal match against Henin.
-At the US Open, Williams lost her third consecutive Grand Slam singles quarterfinal to Henin.
-Williams reached the final of the Kremlin Cup, but lost to Elena Dementieva.
+(Note: Attributed to multiple references:) Williams won the Sony Ericsson Open in Miami for the fourth time by defeating Henin, but then lost to Henin during the quarterfinals in three consecutive Grand Slam tournaments: the French Open, Wimbledon and the US Open.
+(Note: Attributed to multiple references:) Williams reached the final of the Kremlin Cup, but lost to Elena Dementieva.
 She qualified for the WTA Championships, but retired from her first match with a knee injury and subsequently withdrew from the event.
 Williams finished 2007 as No.7 and the top-ranked American for the first time since 2003.